Exact cover: Sudoku

 In brief, the standard 9×9 Sudoku variant is an exact hitting set problem with 729 possibilities and 324 constraint sets.

 Thus the problem can be represented by a 729×324 matrix.

 Although it is difficult to present the entire 729×324 matrix, the general nature of the matrix can be seen from several snapshots:

 The complete 729×324 matrix is available from Robert Hanson.

-Note that the set of possibilities RxCy#z can be arranged as a 9×9×9 cube in a 3-dimensional space with coordinates x, y, and z.
+The set of possibilities RxCy#z can be arranged as a 9×9×9 cube in a 3-dimensional space with coordinates x, y, and z.
 Then each row Rx, column Cy, or number #z is a 9×9×1 "slice" of possibilities; each box Bw is a 9x3×3 "tube" of possibilities; each row-column constraint set RxCy, row-number constraint set Rx#z, or column-number constraint set Cy#z is a 9x1×1 "strip" of possibilities; each box-number constraint set Bw#z is a 3x3×1 "square" of possibilities; and each possibility RxCy#z is a 1x1×1 "cubie" consisting of a single possibility.
 Moreover, each constraint set or possibility is the intersection of the component sets.
 For example, R1C2#3 = R1 ∩ C2 ∩ #3, where ∩ denotes set intersection.

 Although other Sudoku variations have different numbers of rows, columns, numbers and/or different kinds of constraints, they all involve possibilities and constraint sets, and thus can be seen as exact hitting set problems.